Skip to contents

 predictions

-Michael has collected 1488 predictions going back to Punxsutawney Phil’s first prediction in 1887.
-Some years the prediction is uncertain or not recorded, accounting for the NA
+Michael has collected over 2,400 predictions going back to Punxsutawney Phil’s first prediction in 1887.
+Some years the prediction is uncertain or not recorded, accounting for the NAs.

 class_def1